prometheus/docs/content/docs/alerting/alertmanager.md

 ## High Availability

-Alertmanager supports a mesh configuration to create a cluster for high availability.
+Alertmanager supports configuration to create a cluster for high availability.
-This can be configured using the [-mesh-*](https://github.com/prometheus/alertmanager#high-availability) flags.
+This can be configured using the [--cluster-*](https://github.com/prometheus/alertmanager#high-availability) flags.

 It's important not to load balance traffic between Prometheus and its Alertmanagers, but instead, point Prometheus to a list of all Alertmanagers.